nidhirajkotia/nodeapidemo/README.md

 - Named statements

 # Eslint
 ESLint is a tool for identifying and reporting on patterns found in JavaScript code.
+## Command
+npm run lint